dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 The security strength and resilience of this model depends on _how_ the password is stored.
 The most basic, but also the least secure, password storage format is ***cleartext***.

+As explained by [Dan Cornell from the Denim Group](https://denimgroup.com/resources/blog/2007/10/cleartext-vs-pl/), ***cleartext*** refers to "readable data transmitted or stored _in the clear_", for example, unencrypted.
+You may have also seen the terms ***plaintext*** and ***plain text***.
+What's the difference?
+According to Cornell, plaintext refers to data that will serve as the input to an encryption algorithm, while plain text refers to unformatted text, such as the content of a plain text file or `.txt`.
+It's important to know the distinction between these terms as we move forward.

-***Cleartext*** is a term used to refer to something that you can openly read in plain text.
-This blog post is presented to you in cleartext.
-You don't need to do anything special to read it as nothing is being hidden, scrambled or obfuscated.
-However, storing passwords in cleartext is the equivalent of writing them down in a piece of digital paper.
+Storing passwords in cleartext is the equivalent of writing them down in a piece of digital paper.
 If an attacker was to break into the database and steal the passwords table, the attacker could then access each user account.
-That sounds like a security nightmare!
+This problem is compounded by the fact that many users re-use or use variations of a single password, potentially allowing the attacker to access other services different from the one being compromised.
+That all sounds like a security nightmare!

 The attack could come from within the organization.
 A rogue software engineer with access to the database could abuse that access power, retrieve the cleartext credentials, and access any account.

-A more secure way to store a password is to transform it into random data that cannot be converted back to the original password.
+A more secure way to store a password is to transform it into data that cannot be converted back to the original password.
 This mechanism is known as ***hashing***.
 Let's learn more about the theory behind hashing, its benefits, and its limitations.

 {% include tweet_quote.html quote_text="We must guard user accounts from both internal and external unauthorized access.
 Cleartext storage must never be an option for passwords.
 Hashing and salting should always be part of a password management strategy." %}